American West Football Conference: History

 For the 2020 season, the league announced expansion teams in Yakima, Washington, and the San Francisco Bay Area, although the Bay Area team never launched.
 In February 2020, the Reno Express was removed from the schedule and the Tri-Cities Fire folded, which led to the Idaho Horsemen and Wenatchee Valley Skyhawks both announce they would play independent schedules.
 The league then announced it would be playing the 2020 season with three teams — Idaho, Wenatchee, and Yakima — while looking for non-league teams to fill in the lost games including the minor outdoor team, Tri-City Rage, filling in for the Fire's six scheduled away games.

 On March 13, 2020, the AWFC announced on its website that the 2020 season would be postponed due to the ongoing COVID-19 pandemic, citing the high number of cases reported from Washington, one of two states that had a team in the league.
 On July 31, 2020, the AWFC announced the cancellation of the 2020 season due to the unavailability of arenas during the pandemic.
 On September 28, 2020, the league announced a new expansion team in the state of Oregon for the 2021 season called the Oregon High Desert Storm.
-On November 13, 2020, the Tri-Cities were announced as the league's new franchise, which was named the Tri-City Rush a day later.
+On November 13, 2020, the Tri-Cities were announced as the league's new franchise named the Tri-City Rush.

-On November 22, 2022 league champions Tri-City Rush announced they are folding after home arena in Pasco shut down for the 2023 season and not meeting their financial goals.
-With only three teams for the 2023 season, the AWFC announced they will play crossover games with four teams from the American Indoor Football Alliance, while Cali Gold (San Francisco Bay area) from the American Arena League 2 will play one game against each of the AWFC teams.
+On November 22, 2022, league champions Tri-City Rush announced they were folding after their home arena in Pasco shut down for the 2023 season and not meeting their financial goals.
+With only three teams for the 2023 season, the AWFC announced they would play non-league games with four teams from the American Indoor Football Alliance, and the Cali Gold (San Francisco Bay area) from the American Arena League 2.
+The Idaho Horsemen defeated the Oregon High Desert Storm 42–20 on July 2, 2023, to win the league championship.